Chapter Notes

 Osmosis is the spontaneous flow of solvent molecules from a pure solvent (or a dilute solution) to a more concentrated solution through a semipermeable membrane (SPM).
 An SPM is a membrane that allows small solvent molecules to pass through but blocks larger solute molecules.

-Osmotic pressure (Π) is the excess pressure that must be applied to the solution side to just stop the flow of solvent (i.e., to prevent osmosis).
+Osmotic pressure () is the excess pressure that must be applied to the solution side to just stop the flow of solvent (i.e., to prevent osmosis).

 Osmotic pressure is a colligative property.
-For dilute solutions, it is proportional to the molarity (C) of the solution at a given temperature (T).
+For dilute solutions, it is proportional to the molarity (C) of the solution at a given temperature (T). where R is the gas constant.
+Since (moles of solute per volume of solution in litres), we can write: This can be used to find the molar mass of the solute ():

 - Isotonic solutions: Two solutions with the same osmotic pressure.
 No net osmosis occurs between them.